 In season one, maize grain yield in Chwele was high under coffee husks biochar (26 kg P/Ha) treatment having 3.067 t/ha in season one (Table 3).
 The least mean maize grain yield was recorded under coffee husks biochar at 0 kg P/Ha, that had 0.979 t/ha (Table 3).

 In season two the least mean maize grain yield was recorded under control treatment using sawdust biochar at 0 kg P/Ha, that had 0.626 t/ha (Table 3).
-Yield was high under coffee husks biochar at 26 kg P/Ha treatment having maize grain yield of 2.685f t/ha, followed by biochar from sugarcane bagasse plus 26 kg P/Ha having 2.119 t/ha of maize grain that were significantly (p≤0.05) high above the other treatments in Chwele (Table 3).
+Yield was high under coffee husks biochar at 26 kg P/Ha treatment having maize grain yield of 2.685f t/ha, followed by biochar from sugarcane bagasse plus 26 kg P/Ha having 2.119 t/ha of maize grain that were significantly (P≤0.05) high above the other treatments in Chwele (Table 3).

 Maize grain yield in Kibabii and Chwele was high under coffee husks biochar (26 kg P/Ha) treatment.
 This enhancement in the grain and maize yield of maize may be due to the ability of the enriched biochar after addition of 26 kg P/Ha as a result of improved soil pH thereby making P available for plant uptake.
 The cell constituents are the products of several metabolic processes, and for such processes to take place a balanced supply of nutrients is required for the plants (Chauhan et al., 2020; Liu et al., 2016).
 In this context, the improvement of maize grains yield may be due to the potential of enriched biochar to form myccorrhizal association with maize roots.